TheMindCompany/signedurl/README.md

 ### Configuration

-In an effort to make configuration of `signedurl` simple we have defined a single YAML config in place of configured local or environment set credentials.
-This config can be found by default base path at `~/.signedurl` and managed through `~/.signedurl/config.yaml`.
+In an effort to make configuration of `signedurl` simple we have defined a YAML config to handle credentials if not already confiogured.
+Credentials will first look for service credentials on system and fall back to this `config.yaml` file when not found.
+This config can managed through `~/.signedurl/config.yaml`.
 To change the base path you can set it with an environment field `CONFIG_SIGNEDURL_BASE`.

 The first time you run the cli utility you will be prompted to configure existing credentials are not found.